-written by Sadia Ismail & illustrated by Dale Blankenaar
+written by Deirdre Matthee & illustrated by Maria Lebedeva

 Dale Blankenaar studied graphic design at CPUT in Cape Town and majored in illustration under Piet Grobler.
 Dale has illustrated over 30 books and has exhibited in 9 countries.
 Winner of the Shanghai Children’s Book Fair Publishers’ Choice Award.